matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 Since there is a lot of confusion of how this relates to `m.emote`, why this isn't called custom emoji etc, there it is:

-`m.emtoe` is for emotion - and it has been incorrectly named this way. `m.action` would have been more appropriate, as you use it to describe *actions*, not *emotions*.
+`m.emote` is for emotion - and it has been incorrectly named this way. `m.action` would have been more appropriate, as you use it to describe *actions*, not *emotions*.
 E.g. "/me is walking to the gym", or "/me is happy" and *not* "/me happy".